MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

 4. Nella pagina **Manage your DNS** selezionare la scheda Advanced **DNS.**

-5. Aggiungere il primo dei sei record CNAME.
+5. Aggiungere il primo dei cinque record CNAME.

     In the **Advanced DNS** section, in the boxes for the new record, type or copy and paste the values from the following table.